Mark from Ottawa, today’s walking companion, and I were on our way not long after breakfast at 7.15am. My earliest Camino start, to date.

 Today’s Camino was different yet again.
 The trail winded up and down and sideways and back and forth, next to vines and olive groves.

 The weather was quite cool so good walking weather with a few spits of rain.

 Comedians in action at this rock shelter.
 There were comments like “first free albergue” and “free WiFi” written on rocks.
 It made me giggle…

 And the Camino continues on and on and on…

 On the other side of Viana, on the wall of an underpass, there is this artwork.
 A familiar one, depicted many times in various Camino forums and media.

 Mark and I then arrived at what I called the “Love Bridge”.

 Why?
 As we arrived, 2 pilgrims with bikes were kissing at the top of the bridge.
-There were a multitude of love declarations written or carved onto and into the bridge.
+There was a multitude of love declarations written or carved onto and into the bridge.

 Nice view from the “Love Bridge”.
 Viana in the distance.